Job characteristic theory: GN–GO model

 Due to the inconsistent findings about the validity of Growth Need Strength as a moderator of the Job characteristic-outcomes relationship, Graen, Scandura, and Graen proposed the GN–GO model, which added Growth Opportunity as another moderator.
 They suggested there isn't a simple positive relationship between motivation and Growth Need Strength, but instead there is an underlying incremental (stairstep) relationship with various levels of Growth Opportunity.
-Growth Opportunity increments are described as “events that change either the characteristics of the job itself or the understanding of the job itself”.
+Growth Opportunity increments are described as "events that change either the characteristics of the job itself or the understanding of the job itself".
 It was hypothesized that as people high in Growth Need Strength met each level of Growth Opportunity they could be motivated to increase their performance, but when people low on Growth Need Strength met these same increments their performance would either maintain or degrade.
-Field studies found more support for the GN–GO model than the original Growth Need Strength moderation.
+Field studies found more support for the GN–GO model than the original Growth Need Strength moderation.Medcof, J. W. (1991).
+A test of a revision of the job characteristics model.
+Applied Psychology, 40(4), 381–393.